loginom/loginom-help-en-omegat/data/integration/import/warehouse.md

 Using the![filter](../../images/icons/toolbar-controls/filter_default.svg) *Filter* field, it is possible to decrease the visible part of the list.

-When the work with the list is completed, it is required to press the *Apply* button to introduce changes, or the *Cancel* button to return to the state before the work with the list.
+When the work with the list is completed, it is required to press *Apply* button to introduce changes, or *Cancel* button to return to the state before the work with the list.